From Stone to 3D: A Brief History and Evolution of Puzzles

 Expert advice and tips to make assembly even more fun.

-Because, in the end, each puzzle you choose is a personal adventure that takes you to discover different worlds, landscapes and stories.
-It is also a way to exercise your brain, find serenity in your daily life and even strengthen bonds with those who share this passion.
+Because, ultimately, each puzzle you choose is a personal adventure that takes you through different worlds, landscapes, and stories.
+It's also a way to exercise your brain, find serenity in your daily life, and even strengthen bonds with those who share this passion.

 Puzzle Quick FAQs